 - Bambusa oldhamii: Here’s a variety that might even be growing in your garden.
 Oldhamii is a giant timber bamboo, and the most widely grown strain in the U.S. Its shoots are highly valued and known to be tender, fragrant and delicious.
 If your grove is fully grown and healthy enough, you might try harvesting some fresh shoots.
 Just remember to boil them before eating.
 If you buy canned bamboo shoots from the store, they are likely to be this variety.

-- Phyllostachys edulis: Also called Moso Bamboo, this giant timber variety is indigenous to China and Taiwan, and is also the most widely used for bamboo textiles.
+- Phyllostachys edulis: Also called Moso Bamboo, this giant timber variety is indigenous to China and Taiwan, and is also the most widely used for bamboo flooring and textiles.
 Mature stalks can grow nearly 100 feet tall and get to be several inches in diameter.
 Fresh shoots from a well-established grove can weigh more than 5 pounds; that’s a quite a meal.
 Depending what time of year it’s harvested, it may be dried or eaten fresh.

 - Phyllostachys bambusoides: a large timber bamboo from Japan whose shoots are eaten either fresh or dried.
 Madake, as it’s also called, can grow more than 50 feet tall and 4 inches in diameter.

 How nutritious are bamboo shoots?

 You wouldn’t think of woody bamboo stalks as being particularly high in nutrients.
 And they’re not, which is why panda bears have to spend almost the entire day eating (and chewing) just to get enough vitamins and minerals.
 Bamboo, after all, makes up about 99% of their diets.

-But as with many freshly sprouted seeds and grains, the young and tender bamboo culms are actually packed with nutrition.
-That’s the stage when the nutrients are available and most highly concentrated.
+But as with many freshly sprouted seeds and grains, the young and tender culms are actually packed with nutrition.
+That’s the stage when the nutrients are readily available and most highly concentrated.
 And when you think about the growth rate of these giant timber bamboos — some of them shoot up a foot or two a day — it should come as no surprise that those fresh, new sprouts are just loaded with fuel.

-Essentially, the young bamboo shoots are a great source of protein, minerals and fiber.
+Essentially, young bamboo shoots are a great source of protein, minerals, and fiber.
 At the same time, they are low in fat and sugar.
 By virtue of its growth habit, bamboo does not require any pesticides or fertilizers, unlike most commercial food crops.
 New research on the subject also suggests that bamboo can improve appetite and digestion, and even treat diseases like cancer.

 How does it taste?

 Bamboo makes an excellent addition to just about any kind of soup, curry or mixed vegetable dish.
 Meals that incorporate bamboo and coconut milk are especially popular in Indonesia and southeast Asia.
-Yeah, that’s what I’m talking about!
+Now that’s what I’m talking about!

 We’ve heard that bamboo and spinach also go very well together.
 If you have a favorite bamboo recipe you’d like to share, please let us know in the comments section below.